 Video Game Controllers Today

-Gaming is currently in its Eighth Generation and is dominated entirely by three companies: Microsoft, creator of the Xbox One, Sony, creator of the PlayStation 4, and Nintendo, who is currently selling the Wii U. All of these use wireless controllers, an important innovation that has been utilized in the past several generations.
-While the Wii U controller is completely unique, that of the Xbox One and PlayStation 4 are very similar to one another, appearing much like the original PlayStation controller, with small upgrades in shape that make them very comfortable for the player to hold.
+Gaming is currently in its Ninth Generation and is dominated entirely by two companies: Microsoft, creator of the Xbox Series X/S. and Sony, creator of the PlayStation 5 (the Nintendo Switch is technically a part of the Eighth Generation).
+Both of these use wireless controllers, an important innovation that has been utilized in the past several generations.
+Current Xbox and PlayStation controllers are very similar to one another, appearing much like the original PlayStation controller, with small upgrades in shape that make them very comfortable for the player to hold.